All Episodes

 It may not go over well.

-Okay, military times.
+Okay, military time.

 Security at the U.S. Embassy in Baghdad was bolstered.

-Some staff members are being moved out of Baghdad as it was threatened by the advance of an Al-Qaeda-inspired insurgency.
+Some staff members are being moved out of Baghdad as it was threatened by the advance of an al-Qaeda-inspired insurgency.

 Would you believe there's even a hashtag?